ShiJbey/minerva/docs/key-systems.md

 The partner who discovered the cheating has the option of forgiving their spouse or divorcing them.

-## Clan Wars
+## Family Wars

-Clans can wage wars against each other to gain influence over settlements on the world map.
-Once a war is started, it continues until a truce is called, one or both clans die off, or someone surrenders.
-During that time, clans lose money and characters in the clan, including the clan head, are subject to be victims of random events in the war.
+Families can wage wars against each other to gain influence over settlements on the world map.
+Once a war is started, it continues until a truce is called, one or both families die off, or someone surrenders.
+During that time, families lose influence points and characters in the warrior roles, potentially including the family head, are subject to be victims of random events in the war.

-- Military power is calculated using the clan-leader's martial skill and the skills of the family head in charge of the settlement
+- Military power is calculated using the family head's stat and the stats of their warrior members.

 ## Occupations